This article originally appeared on Outside

 This article was originally published on Clean Eating.

 Did you know vitamin B12 is often called "the energy vitamin"?
 Not only is vitamin B12 pivotal in keeping your blood and nerve cells healthy, but it's also involved in making DNA - meaning it's literally part of the material that makes up every single cell of your body.
+Studies have found Vitamin B12 helps athletes build muscle mass and improve endurance, reduce muscle fatigue, boosts production of red blood cells, and speed recovery.
 So, when you hear health professionals say vitamin B12 is kind of a big deal, we mean it!

 Skip the pricey infusions and instead try tweaking your diet.
-Consider adding these five foods into your meals to naturally increase your B12 intakes.
+Consider adding these five foods into your meals to naturally increase your intake of vitamin B12.
 And, of course, always consult with your healthcare provider if you have any questions or concerns about your particular needs.
 Some lifestyles, such as vegan and vegetarianism, do require supplementation of B12 to ensure you are meeting your needs.

 5 Foods High in Vitamin B12

-The following foods all contain 20% or more of the recommended daily vitamin B12 intake.
-With these in your daily rotation, you can boost your energy and ensure you’re eating a well-rounded, nutrient-rich diet.
+The following foods all contain 20% or more of the recommended daily vitamin B12 intake (2.4 micrograms per day for adults).
+With these in your daily rotation, you can boost your energy and ensure you're eating a well-rounded, nutrient-rich diet.